 You will need to be at least 21 years old.
 You will need a valid CA driver’s license or government issued ID.
-You will need a handgun safety certificate, which requires a very simple test of firearms knowledge and safety practices.
+You will need a firearms safety certificate, which requires a very simple test of firearms knowledge and safety practices.
 If you fail this test, you do not deserve to own a firearm.
 You will need proof of residence such as your vehicle registration, with your current address listed.
 Some FFL’s may require more proof of residence, but unless you are not a resident of CA, this is usually not an issue.

 The CA DOJ Roster of Handguns Certified for Sale, the 30 Day Rule, and C&R Pistols

 Handguns for purchase in California are regulated by this

 roster, and manufacturers send their new models to testing facilities so CA DOJ (Department of Justice) can decide whether or not the gun is “safe” for our use or not.
 If it passes, the manufacturer pays a fee that must eventually be renewed, and their handgun is added to the roster certified for sale in CA.

 Only one new handgun (unless on consignment) can be purchased from an FFL every 30 days.
 PPT’s (Private Party Transfers) and consignment handguns are exempt from this rule.

 C&R handguns (50 years old or more), are exempt from the CA handgun roster, but still needs to be DROS’ed through an FFL, regardless of whether or not you hold an FFL 03 (License to collect Curios & Relics).